suprfanz/flask-fb-neo4j-d3/README.md

 # The ### is the event ID
 ```

-The script neo4j2d3_mb.py converts your Neo4j data to D3 json to be used in the D3 visualization.
-It creates a json file in static/data.
+The script neo4j2d3_mb.py converts your Neo4j data to D3 JSON to be used in the D3 visualization.
+It creates a JSON file in static/data.
 You will need to change the path to your own local or server path

     with open(
             "C:\\Users\\yourusername\\Documents\\path\\to\\neo4j2d3\\app\\static\\data\\neo4j2d3_new.json",